![]() |

 If you buy one ticket covering several people, only one name is necessary to verify that the print-your-own ticket is yours.

-You print your own ticket (A4 paper, U.S. Letter size is fine) or you can show it on your laptop or phone.
+You print your own ticket (A4 or U.S. Letter size paper is fine) or show it on your phone.
+Tips for using int.bahn.de.

 -